-The board has adopted a written diversity policy.
-The diversity policy provides that the board of directors shall use its reasonable efforts to ensure that the further recruitment of directors is reflective of its intent to advance the principle of diversity.
+The board has adopted a written diversity policy which includes provisions relating to the identification and nomination of women directors.

 Whenever a nominee to the board of directors is sought, the Nominating and Governance Committee will seek candidates of diverse backgrounds who demonstrate noteworthy accomplishment in their business or professional careers and significant expertise and experience in those skills and competencies identified by the Committee as requiring additional representation on the board.
-The board of directors, the Nominating and Governance Committee and the Human Resources Committee routinely discuss the promotion of diversity.
+The board believes in diversity and values the benefits that diversity can bring to the board.
+The board diversity policy reflects the board's commitment to a merit based system for board composition within a diverse and inclusive culture which solicits multiple perspectives and views and is free of conscious or unconscious bias and discrimination.

 In particular, the board of directors is committed to an identification and nomination process that will identify qualified women candidates.
-Accordingly, the Nominating and Governance Committee will seek to ensure that, whenever a nominee to the board of directors is being considered, that one or women candidates is identified for more consideration.
+Accordingly, the Nominating and Governance Committee will seek to ensure that, whenever a nominee to the board of directors is being considered, that one or more women candidates is identified for consideration.
 Any necessary resources, including those of an executive search firm, are available to the Nominating and Governance Committee in identifying women or other diverse candidates.
 At the conclusion of each director recruitment process, the chair of the Nominating and Governance Committee will report to the board concerning the details of the recruitment process, the extent to which the objectives of the diversity policy have been achieved and, if the objectives have not been achieved, an account of the reasons.
 Through this process and the resulting representation of women on the board of directors, the Nominating and Governance Committee measures the effectiveness of the policy.

-As a result of the board's focus on recruiting women directors, three women directors have joined the board since 2014, comprising 30% of the members of the board.
+As a result of the board's focus on recruiting women directors, 30% of the members of the board are women.